AqdasZishan/Python-Project/Library Management System/README.md

 ● Settings : This module has two buttons (functions) :-
  I. Change Password : This module allows the administrator (librarian) to change the login password for the program.
 II.
 About : This module allows the client to view the details of the program i.e the purpose and current version of the program.
 Close button closes the settings window.

+HIGHLIGHTED FEATURE :-

+Security : This program makes the data secure and safe with its login password security feature.
+With this feature private data of students can be kept secure.
+This feature also allows the administrator (librarian) to change the password.
+By default there is no password and the username is ‘admin’.
+Password can be changed by clicking the ‘change password’ button under the ‘settings’ option.
+It will ask for the current password, if the current password matches then the client can set a new password and then confirm it.
+After setting a new password, the program reruns and login page appears.
+The password and username are saved in separate binary files so that it can be kept encrypted and secure.